Florida teenager obsessed with Columbine takes her own life

 Authorities said she did not threaten a specific school.
 But Columbine and more than 20 other schools outside Denver reacted by locking their doors for nearly three hours Tuesday afternoon, and some canceled evening activities or moved them inside.

-Jefferson County school officials said events planned to mark the anniversary this weekend will go on as scheduled, including a ceremony at Columbine on Saturday.
+School officials said events planned to mark the anniversary will go on as scheduled, including a ceremony at Columbine on Saturday.

 “This is definitely a challenge in their generation, and watching my kids learn how to navigate this is really hard.
 It is really heartbreaking,” said Suzanne Kerns, of suburban Arvada, whose children are 8 and 15.